Rural veterinary practice

 Using a teaser stallion has a second advantage for the stud farm: it also enhances the fertility of the mare.
 His presence and advances stimulate the production of hormones in the mare, which in turn promotes the ripening of an egg in her ovary and the ovulation.
 This is particularly important in early spring: the ovulation does not take place in many mares during the first cycles of the season.
 There is then no point to natural breeding or AI, as fertilisation cannot occur if there is no egg.
 It is a waste of valuable sperm: a stud fee of twelve hundred euros is not uncommon for the better riding stallions and you pay even more for top-class stud-horses.
 That is not the price of a single bottle of sperm: the insemination is repeated if necessary at an additional (limited) cost.
 On average, only a little over half the mares become in foal following a single cover or insemination.

 The artificial insemination of cows has been customary for a much longer time.
 In the fifties, it became the main weapon in counteracting brucellosis in cattle.
 That is an infection that is contracted as a result of covering and it causes abortions in cattle.
 The bacterium is also contagious for humans.
 No, not as a sexually transmitted disease, but still very unpleasant and even fatal in rare cases.
 The last known case of brucellosis in the Netherlands dates back to 1993.
-Ever since, the cattle stock in the Netherlands is free of brucellosis.
+The cattle stock is since free of brucellosis.
 But in Belgium, for example, the infection is yet to be eradicated.